dzivkovi/gcp-challenge-labs/docs/foundational-data-ml-ai.md

 ### Objectives

 You can do any of the three ML API tasks.
-But here, I@ve got with the **Natural Language API** task.
+But here, I've gone with the **Natural Language API** task.
 For this task, we need to analyse the text:

 _"Old Norse texts portray Odin as one-eyed and long-bearded, frequently wielding a spear named Gungnir and wearing a cloak and a broad hat."_